NOW IS THE TIME

 Next Generation of PRT and GRT

 There are several more systems that will be coming on-line within the next 18 months.
-This includes SkyTran, Magnovate, LoopGlobal, TransitX, Arrivo and Hyperloop.
 Advancement in PRT propulsion systems have lead to a new generation of maglev transit systems that can achieve speeds of 80+mph, as opposed to the conventional rubber wheel.

-Skytran, a California-based company, is currently constructing a maglev pilot system in Tel Aviv, Israel and is expected to have commercialized by mid-2018.
+One California-based PRT company, is currently constructing a maglev pilot system.
 With the presence of magnetism instead of wheels, the system is more efficient in its initial capital costs as well as maintenance and operations.

 If you would like to see Personal Rapid TransitTM developed for your city, contact